 Ukraine's Klitschko pulls out of election, backs 'Chocolate King'

-KIEV (Reuters) - Boxer-turned-politician Vitaly Klitschko pulled out of the race for Ukrainian president on Saturday, throwing his weight instead behind billionaire confectionary oligarch Petro Poroshenko.
+KIEV (Reuters) - Ukraine's presidential election effectively became a two-horse race on Saturday after boxer-turned-politician Vitaly Klitschko pulled out and threw his weight behind confectionary oligarch Petro Poroshenko.

 Poroshenko, 48, confirmed his candidacy late on Friday.
 Several opinions polls already had him in the lead even before he said he would run to succeed ousted president Viktor Yanukovich.